beatobongco/dibtap/_posts/2023-01-10-virtues-and-the-golden-mean.md

 I like this idea a lot because it always seemed to me that the Catholic virtues I was taught growing up was skewed too much to one side.

 I want to be a charitable person but not have to give away all my worldly posessions and live in poverty.
 I want to be nice to people but not be stepped on.
-I want to achieve great things and not feel bad about telling people about it (I'm not talking about bragging.
-Many times in life it is very useful to be able to communicate your value.
-For example, during an interview.)
+I want to achieve great things and not feel bad about telling people about it.

-I like the idea of using reason, and not some old doctrine to determine the best way to be.
+I like the idea of using reason and not some antiquated absolute rules (which restrict human freedom too much) to determine the best way to be.

+I want to live a good life in the here and now and without expectations of a posthumous award.
+I like that being good is an end of itself, and not just a means to reach heaven (a preqrequisite is a belief in an afterlife that cannot be proven nor disproven empirically).

-I think by being the "best" version of yourself as defined by being virtuous: balanced and rational, you have the capacity to help more people and maybe even inspire them.
+By striving to be the "best" version of yourself as defined by being virtuous (balanced and rational), you have more capacity to improve the human condition: to help more people and maybe even inspire them.